-- hazards of handling chlorine gas cylinders - difficulty in maintaining chlorination plants in the operational area - non-uniform distribution of chlorine residual at required sites (Rajagopal et al. 2006) - impacts on non-target organisms.
+- hazards of handling chlorine gas cylinders - difficulty in maintaining chlorination plants in the operational area - non-uniform distribution of residual chlorine (Rajagopal et al. 2006) - impacts on non-target organisms.

 Chlorine is unstable in water.
 Exposure to light, elevated temperatures and reaction with organic compounds in the water accelerates the reduction in chlorine concentration so it can be difficult to maintain desired levels.
 For this reason, it is important to monitor levels of 'free available chlorine' in the treated area.
-Chlorine in liquid form is capable of causing severe burns and is highly toxic if swallowed or inhaled.